arialhamed/arialhamed.github.io/_pages/guides/bcache-ubuntu.md

 1. Install `bcache-tools` and re-generate `initramfs`
 1. Reboot into a fully functional system.

-Properly acknowledging my sources, there are two critical posts on Stack Overflow that made me think I could get away with this scheme: <a href="http://askubuntu.com/questions/523817/how-to-setup-bcache" target="_blank">Alex’s answer on how to setup bcache</a> and <a href="http://askubuntu.com/questions/28099/how-to-restore-a-system-after-accidentally-removing-all-kernels" target="_blank">Lekensteyn’s answer on how to restore kernels</a>.
+Properly acknowledging my sources, there are two critical posts on Stack Overflow that made me think I could get away with this scheme: <a href="http://askubuntu.com/questions/523817/how-to-setup-bcache">Alex’s answer on how to setup bcache</a> and <a href="http://askubuntu.com/questions/28099/how-to-restore-a-system-after-accidentally-removing-all-kernels">Lekensteyn’s answer on how to restore kernels</a>.
 Lastly, be aware that Grub (and Grub2) do not support bcache, so you will need a separate `/boot` partition.

 ## Partitioning
 First, if you have used this system for anything important, back up your data.
 We’ll be erasing everything shortly.